talfers/garebear/README.md

 ## Environment setup
-You will need 2 sets of credentials to run this application.
+You will need two sets of credentials to run this application.

 First, you will need a Google Cloud credentials json file to connect to google sheets.
 This will need to be saved in the [main project directory](https://github.com/talfers/garebear/) and must be called `gcp_creds.json`.
 See this [example file](https://github.com/talfers/garebear/blob/main/gcp_creds.example.json) for details.